CKQB-FM: History

 On March 6, Corus announced that CKQB would drop its rock music format by the end of the month, releasing a letter on the station's website promising a "fresh, new direction", with rumours following afterwards that suggested the station was to flip to hot adult contemporary as part of Corus' national "Fresh FM" brand (which only furthered when it had been discovered Corus had registered several web domains with the station's frequency position in it around that same time).
 The station would run jockless in the meantime, with no on-air staff.
 On March 28, at 5 p.m., after playing "Jump" by Van Halen, CKQB began stunting with nature sounds and ambient chill music, while promoting an announcement to come at 11 a.m. the following Monday, March 31.
 At that time, CKQB flipped to contemporary hit radio as Jump!
 106.9; the first song as "Jump" was "Animals" by Martin Garrix.
 The new format would compete primarily with the dominant CIHT-FM, and Rogers' CISS-FM, contrasting their AC-leaning formats with a younger-skewing rhythmic direction, and a "very strong" social media presence.

 In September 2018, CKQB laid off its morning hosts Jesse Reynolds and Jenna Mo, and announced that they would be replaced by the syndicated Brooke & Jubal (originating from KQMV in Seattle, Washington).
 Corus claimed that the change was intended to "maximize how we deliver content to listeners and further position radio brands for the future", but was widely criticized by listeners for replacing the local hosts with syndicated talent from the United States.
 What would later become Brooke & Jeffery was replaced by Tucker & Maura from sister station CFNY-FM in Toronto in November 2023.

 More sweeping cuts were made to CKQB’s on-air talent on June 10, 2025, as nearly all of the station’s hosts (including those at sister station CJOT), production staff, and music direction were laid off as part of Corus' restructuring initiatives.
-This included longtime afternoon drive host Dayna Brez and weekend/swing announcer Drew.
+This included longtime afternoon drive host Dayna Brez and weekend/swing announcer Drew (Andrew Schofield).